Teaching Statistics 1 (TS1)

 Online sessions are conducted live from 19:00-20:10 and recordings are available for playback.

-During July and August, you will work towards completing an assignment.
-The deadline for this assignment is 31 August 2022.
+Following the online sessions you will work towards completing an assignment.
+The provisional deadline for this assignment is 30 April 2023.

 Frequently Asked Questions